softwaresale/python-crossclip/README.md

 A cross platform clipboard API for python.

 # Current State of the Package
-Currently, this package is still in Beta.
-Most of the initial features are complete, but most of the backends are untested (the only tested backend is the GTK backend).
-A first stable release is not too far out, but it will take some work
+Backends are written but untested.
+Package needs a better test suite.

 ## Overview

 ### About
 Crossclip provides a standard python API for interacting with the system clipboard.
-As of now, Crossclip supports MacOS, Windows, and Gtk- and Qt-Based desktop environments for GNU/Linux.
-More environments can be added.
+As of now, Crossclip supports MacOS, Windows, and GNU/Linux desktop environments using Gtk and Qt environments.
+More environments can be added due to the modular design.

 ### Dependencies